Legal advice when selling your home

 Are you facing legal questions when selling a house?
 We will help you clear up all your doubts and uncertainties!

-A purchase agreement is a legal document that sets out the agreements between the buyer and seller of a house.
+A purchase agreement is a legal document that sets out the agreements between the buyer and seller of a home.
 It is important because it protects the rights and obligations of both parties.

-Easements are rights that one person has on another's property.
+Easements are rights that someone has on another person's plot.
 Consider, for example, the right of way.
-They can affect the sale of your home because they pass to the new owner.
+They can influence the sale of your home because they pass to the new owner.

-A resolutive condition is a condition in the purchase agreement that gives the buyer the right to dissolve the agreement.
-This may be the case, for example, if the buyer is unable to complete the financing.
+A resolutive condition is a condition in the purchase agreement that gives the buyer the right to terminate the agreement.
+This can be the case, for example, if the buyer does not complete the financing.

-The cooling-off period is the period in which the buyer can dissolve the purchase agreement without giving reasons.
-This period is legally set at three days after receipt of the purchase agreement.
+The cooling-off period is the period during which the buyer can terminate the purchase agreement without giving reasons.
+This period is legally set at three days after receiving the purchase agreement.

 At the notary, the purchase agreement is converted into a notarial deed.
 This deed is registered in the Land Registry, making the transfer of ownership official.